Adeon18/MicroServices/README.md

 - spdlog
 - libhttpserver
 - cpr
+- ppconsul
 - [hazelcast c++ client](https://github.com/hazelcast/hazelcast-cpp-client)

-_Note: cpr, spdlog and libhttpserver can be installed via package managers or by compiling from source(the libraries are connected as submodules)_
+_Note: cpr, spdlog, ppconsul and libhttpserver can be built installed via package managers or by compiling from source(the libraries are connected as submodules)_

 _Note 2: Hazelcast C++ Client has to be installed manually_